yeskoinx/vnuscoind/README.md

 You should have generated a Elphyrecoin.sln file.
 Then open this File in VisualStudio (2017).

-In VisualStudio, in VS Solution Explorer, find `upnpc-static` then :
+In VisualStudio, in VS Solution Explorer (right pane), find `upnpc-static` then :

 `right click : Properies -> C/C++ -> Code Generation -> Runtime Library - > change it to Multi-threaded (/MT)`